haquema/makers-javascript-fndamentals/contents/6-classes.md

 To complete this exercise, you will have to:
  * Learn how to declare a class and its methods.
 Having a look at the [Classes MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#class_declarations) is a good start.
- * Initialize an attribute within the [constructor special method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor)
+ * Initialise an attribute within the [constructor special method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor)

 ### Questions